LOOSE-LIPS/loose-lips-2.0/src/routes/blog/when-spoken-word-quantum-leaps-with-lukasz-polowczyk-of-aint-about-me/index.md

   Spoken word set to music is a lineage.
 You can trace its roots back to the 60s / 70s and the likes of The Last Poets, Gil Scott Heron and Linton Kwesi Johnson.
-Arguably, rap is also spoken word, but because it carved out its own lane along the way, maybe it&rsquo;s more accurate to [...]Read More...
+Arguably, rap is also spoken word, but because it carved out its own lane along the way, maybe it’s more accurate to [...]Read More...
 published: true
 tags: interview
 featured: false